-Upon completion of this offering, we will have a total of shares of our common stock outstanding.
-The shares of common stock sold in this offering (or shares if the underwriters exercise their option to purchase additional shares in full) will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144, including our directors, executive officers, and other affiliates, may be sold only in compliance with the limitations described below.
+Upon completion of this offering, we will have a total of 92,870,238 shares of our common stock outstanding.
+All of the shares of common stock sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144, including our directors, executive officers, and other affiliates, may be sold only in compliance with the limitations described below.

-The remaining outstanding shares of common stock, representing % of the total outstanding shares of our common stock following the completion of this offering, will be deemed restricted securities under the meaning of Rule 144 and may be sold in the public market only if registered or if they qualify for an exemption from registration, including the exemptions pursuant to Rule 144 and Rule 701 under the Securities Act, which we summarize below.
+After the completion of this offering, Abrams Capital, Blackstone Credit, GPV Loar LLC, our directors and executive officers and their affiliates will beneficially own shares representing approximately 77% of our outstanding common stock (or 76% if the underwriters exercise in full their option to purchase additional shares of common stock).
+These shares and all remaining shares that will be outstanding upon completion of this offering (other than the shares sold in this offering and the shares sold in our IPO), will be deemed restricted securities under the meaning of Rule 144 and may be sold in the public market only if registered or if they qualify for an exemption from registration, including the exemptions pursuant to Rule 144 and Rule 701 under the Securities Act, which we summarize below.